sharpsports/assessments/README.md

 2) `parseBets` - This method takes a list of betslip data in sportsbook formatting and converts in to a list of dictionaries in SharpSports formatting
 3) `sendBets` - This methods takes a list of SharpSports bet dictionaries and sends it to a given url

-You may use any additional function/class methods that you see fit.
+You may use any additional functions/class methods that you see fit.

 Finally write an `index.js` file that uses all three methods to complete the parsing task and send the formatted data to the server.

 ### Data

 Provided is a list of book reference numbers (`betId` in the sportsbook betslip data) and a brief description of each corresponding betslip.
-The raw data for these betslips is provided in the `betslips.txt`.
+The raw data for these betslips is provided in `betslips.txt`.
 You can also see how the sportsbook displays each betslip to the user by looking at the images in `betslip_images`.

 All of the betslips have a risk amount of $1, except for bet `FILL THIS IN` which has a risk of $5.55.
 All of the betslips are pending, you do not need to be concerned with the status, outcome or profit for any betslip.